 There are many ways in which neem can benefit you.
 Let us have a look at some of them:

 High levels of antioxidants present in neem are known to promote hair health.
 Excess sebum (oil) production can clog pores which in return makes hair thin and increases hair fall.

-Because of anti-inflammatory, anti-fungal and antibacterial properties of neem, it helps cleanse our scalp and cleanse clogged pores, this is the reason why neem promotes healthy and strong hair.
+Because of the anti-inflammatory, anti-fungal, and antibacterial properties of neem, it helps cleanse our scalp and cleanse clogged pores, this is the reason why neem promotes healthy and strong hair.

-Other than this it cures problems like dandruff, grey hair, fungal infections in scalp, frizzy hair and much more.
+Other than this it cures problems like dandruff, grey hair, fungal infections in the scalp, frizzy hair, and much more.

 Improve liver function

 It boosts enzymes level and reduces the effect of damaging agents.
 Since neem exhibits anti-oxidant properties it definitely purifies the blood and protects our liver from any sort of damage caused by free radicals.

 A thorough study has been conducted to support this statement, “Neem protects our liver from further damage”.
 It has been proved by the scientist and you will find many proofs on the internet regarding this statement.

 Anti-oxidants properties shown by neem detoxify the blood since it brings more oxygen to WBC in the blood which enhances their capabilities to fight against bacteria in the blood, hence purifying it.